maryamSoli/AI-Programming-with-Python-Nanodegree/README.md

 ## Developing an Image Classifier

 ### Project Overview
-This project involves implementing an image classifier using PyTorch to identify dog breeds.
+This project involves implementing an image classifier using PyTorch to recognize different species of flowers.
 The focus is on developing deep learning skills while working with pre-trained models.
 The project is divided into two parts:
 1. Building and training the classifier in a Jupyter notebook.
 2. Converting the classifier into a command-line application.